9. Scaling#

 9.2.3.
 Farmer-2-farmer#

 As more farmers do more experiments and successful strategies are chosen, the diffusion of the program spreads rapidly as farmers adopt cost-effective farming practices.
-The approach also has the advantage of being self-sustaining and does not need technical assistance from outside ‘experts’ as farmers learn directly from one another; in other words, the program creates and turns its flywheel [Collins, 2005].
+The approach also has the advantage of being self-sustaining and does not need technical assistance from outside experts since farmers learn directly from one another; in other words, the program creates and turns its flywheel [Collins, 2005].
 Like the scaling deep approach mentioned above, farmer-to-farmer approaches can be scaled as movements and connected to social movements for food sovereignty [Brescia, 2017].

 Brescia [2017] offers a similar scaling framework to Salafsky et al. [2021]: